Do you feel like a fraud and know that one day you will be ‘caught out?’

 It was just learning facts.

-I pushed on with this, that all universities (including Oxford) have quantifiable admittance criteria and that I was sure these rules would not be bent for one person who fluked his way in.
+I pushed on with this, saying that all universities (including Oxford) have quantifiable admittance criteria and that I was sure these rules would not be bent for one person who fluked his way in.

 Presented with this fact, he seemed uncomfortable but got quickly back into familiar territory by focusing on